Utah State Hospital - Provo, UT

 Utah State Hospital

-1300 East Center Street Provo, Utah 84606 (801) 344-4400 Utah State Hospital serves citizens from the entire state of Utah under the direction of the Utah Department of Human Services and Division of Substance Abuse and Mental Health.
+1300 East Center Street Provo, Utah 84606 (801) 344-4400 Utah State Hospital Utah State Hospital serves citizens from the entire state of Utah under the direction of the Utah Department of Human Services and Division of Substance Abuse and Mental Health.
 They provide treatment to individuals with Severe Mental Illness who are referred from the 11 Community Mental Health Centers operated throughout the state.
 They also provide Pediatric Services for children ages 6 - 18; Adults ages 18 and above as well as Forensic patients committed for mental health treatment through the Judicial Courts.
 Today the Hospital provides 324 beds for Utah's mentally ill citizens who require treatment in a more structured setting.
 Treatment is provided to patients ranging from age six years to geriatric age.
 Specialized programs are offered for children, adolescents, forensic and adult resident. |

 Utah State Hospital History